romod 16DI - 16 DI Railmodul - 16x LEDs DI-status, 16 connector-DIs

 Using the settings in Modbus registers, you can select open circuit or closed-circuit principle for each input separately.

-The digital inputs can be used as counters.
-For each input, a prescaler may be adjusted in order to count,
+but only for DC signals.
+For each input, a prescaler may be adjusted in order to count, e.g., just every second or

-e.g., just every second or third pulse.
-A subsequent change of the prescaler also results in a (retroactive)
+third pulse.
+A subsequent change of the prescaler also results in a (retroactive) amendment of the corresponding

-amendment of the corresponding counter values.
+counter values.
 The pulse duration must be at least 10 ms to be reliably detected.

 There is a register that displays whether and which DI has changed since the last time this register has been read.